gianmarcodogliani/tcl-tk/README.md

 progressbar/progressbar.tcl : sets up a determinate ttk::progressbar that updates as the usr presses a ttk::button.

-reader/xlsx_reader.tcl : reads an Excel file and keeps the usr informed via an indeterminate ttl::progressbar.
+reader/xlsx_reader.tcl : reads an Excel file and keeps the usr informed via an indeterminate ttk::progressbar.